& Special Offers

 Hearing Institute also offers hearing aids with integrated sound therapy programs.
 Combined with the information obtained from our specific tinnitus tests, these devices can be programmed to introduce sounds designed specifically to drown out the annoying tinnitus sounds or distract your brain from noticing these buzzing or whistling noises.

 At Hearing Institute of Ontario, we specialize in treating patients who experience both Hearing Loss and Tinnitus.
-If you believe you fall into this category, we recommend scheduling a no-cost, no-obligation hearing test and consultation with our audiologist.
-Be sure to tell us about your tinnitus when calling so that we can schedule extra time for your appointment.
+If you believe you fall into this category, we recommend a Comprehensive Hearing and Tinnitus Evaluation with our audiologist.
+Because of the extra time required for this evaluation we charge a fee of $170 for this appointment.
+This fee will be credited towards any hearing aid purchase that you make from our clinic.